gbarillot/atos/README.md

 )
 ```

-3. You can now show the @request content in your view (it's an HTML form)
+3.You can now show the @request content in your view (it's an HTML form)

 ----- Let the customer pay on the bank platform, then listen to its response ----

-4. Now, you can catch the DATA parameter in response by listening to the 'automatic\_response\_url' you gave above (not a tipo, DATA is upcase)
+4.Now, you can catch the DATA parameter in response by listening to the 'automatic\_response\_url' you gave above (not a tipo, DATA is upcase)

 ```
 response = Atos.new.response(params[:DATA])
 ```

-5. Finally, you get a hash in 'response', that follows the API specs :
+5.Finally, you get a hash in 'response', that follows the API specs :
 ```
 {
   :code